 When assessing whether an applicant is a 'fit and proper person' to hold a licence, or whether an existing licence holder is still a 'fit and proper person' to continue to hold a licence, we will consider each case on its merits.
 It will take account of convictions, warnings, reprimands, criminal behaviour orders, cautions, community service orders, restraining orders, and fixed penalties (including traffic offences) whether spent or unspent, but only in so far as they are relevant to an application for a licence.
-The licensing officer will assess the information provided, in accordance with the licensing policy, and decide whether the applicant is a 'fit and proper person' to hold a licence or whether the existing licence holder is still a 'fit and proper person' to continue to hold a licence.
-Where the applicant meets the requirements of the policy and the licensing officer concludes that the applicant is a 'fit and proper person' the licensing officer has the delegated authority to approve the application.
+The licensing officer will assess the information provided, in accordance with the licensing policy, and decide whether the applicant is a 'fit and proper person' to hold a licence.
+Where the applicant meets the requirements of the policy and the licensing officer concludes that the applicant is a 'fit and proper person' to approve the applicant.